Rula vs. Geode: Which is better for your needs?

 • Disordered eating

-Advanced treatments
+Advanced treatments:

-• Transcranial magnetic stimulation (TMS): A non-invasive procedure for treatment-resistant depression, available at select locations
+• Transcranial Magnetic Stimulation (TMS) — a non-invasive procedure for treatment-resistant depression, available at select locations

-• Spravato® (esketamine): A nasal spray medication for treatment-resistant depression, available at select locations
+• Spravato® (esketamine) — a nasal spray medication for treatment-resistant depression, available at select locations

 Geode's psychiatric practitioners can prescribe and manage a wide range of medications, including controlled substances when clinically appropriate.
+All psychiatric services are delivered under the supervision of a board-certified psychiatrist, ensuring clinical oversight and coordinated care.

 Inclusivity and specialized care

 When it comes to therapy, it's important to find a provider you can trust and who understands your unique background and experiences.
 Inclusivity in mental healthcare means having access to providers who share similar identities, speak your language, and have expertise in the specific challenges you're facing.
-At Rula, 94% of clients find a provider they feel comfortable with and who listens to them with respect.

-Rula's inclusivity and specialization overview
+Rula inclusivity and specialization overview

 Rula is committed to helping every patient find a provider who truly gets them: